-Table 1: CONDITIONS FOR SUITABILITY Section Type of Level Crossing Conditions for Suitability 5.5 Barrier level crossings operated by railway staff (MB) Generally suitable for most road and rail traffic arrangements (see section 0).
-Railway signals interlocked with the barriers are required so that it is not possible to clear the signals unless the road is fully closed by the barriers, nor is it possible to open the road unless the signals are at Stop.
-The crossing keeper or signaller has a clear view of the level crossing from the control point.
-This may be achieved with the aid of closed-circuit television (CCTV).
-0 Automatic half barrier level crossings (AHB) The speed of trains over the level crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
-There should not generally be more than two running lines over the level crossing.
+Table 1: CONDITIONS FOR SUITABILITY Section Type of Crossing Conditions for Suitability 5.5 Barrier crossings operated by railway staff Generally suitable for most road and rail traffic arrangements (see section 5.3.2.1).
+(MB) Railway signals interlocked with the barriers are required so that it is not possible to clear the signals unless the road is fully closed by the barriers, nor is it possible to open the road unless the signals are at Stop.
+The crossing keeper or signalman has a clear view of the crossing, including the stop lines, from the control point.
+This may be achieved with the aid of closed circuit television (CCTV).
+5.6 Automatic half barrier crossings (AHB) The speed of trains over the crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h. (, u.i.)
+There should not generally be more than two running lines over the crossing.
 The carriageway on the approaches to the crossing should be sufficiently wide to enable vehicles to pass safely.
 Road traffic should not be excessive and use in suburban areas or areas of heavy traffic should be avoided.
 The road layout, profile and traffic conditions should be such that road vehicles are not likely to become grounded or block back obstructing the railway.
-Appropriate means to stop any train approaching the level crossing in an emergency or abnormal situation are required.
-This may include the provision of an indication to train drivers that the level crossing barriers and warning lights are in operation (see section 5.8).
-5.7 Automatic open level crossings (AOC) The speed of trains over the level crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
-There should not generally be more than two running lines over the level crossing.
-The carriageway on the approaches to the level crossing should be sufficiently wide to enable vehicles to pass safely.
+Trains should arrive at the crossing in not less than 37 seconds after the amber lights first show.
+Appropriate means to stop any train approaching the crossing in an emergency or abnormal situation are required.
+This may include the provision of an indication to train drivers that the crossing barriers and warning lights are in operation (see section 5.8).
+5.7 Automatic open crossings (AOC) The speed of trains over the crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
+There should not generally be more than two running lines over the crossing.
+The carriageway on the approaches to the crossing should be sufficiently wide to enable vehicles to pass safely.
 Road traffic should not be excessive and use in suburban areas or areas of heavy traffic should be avoided.
 The road layout, profile and traffic conditions should be such that road vehicles are not likely to become grounded or block back obstructing the railway.
-Appropriate means to stop any train approaching the level crossing in an emergency or abnormal situation are required.
-This may include the provision of an indication to train drivers that the level crossing warning lights are in operation (see section 5.8).
+Trains should arrive at the crossing in not less than 29 seconds after the amber lights first show.
+Appropriate means to stop any train approaching the crossing in an emergency or abnormal situation are required.
+This may include the provision of an indication to train drivers that the crossing warning lights are in operation (see section 5.8).